tsjdev-apps/extended-map-for-xf/README.md

-# extended-maps-for-xf
+# Extended Map Control for Xamarin.Forms

-Extended Maps Control for Xamarin.Forms
+This is a sample app to extended the map control in a Xamarin.Forms app with bindable *PushPin* property.